James Sandilands, 1st Lord Torphichen

 James Sandilands (c.
 1511 – c.
 1579 or c.
 1596) was a Scottish nobleman.
-He was the second son of Sir James Sandilands, 7th Lord of Calder.
-The feudal barony of Calder had belonged to the Sandilands family since 1348.
+He was the second son of Sir James Sandilands, 7th Baron of Calder.
+The Barony of Calder had belonged to the Sandilands family since 1348.

 Knight Hospitaller

 In December 1540 Sandilands was received into the Hospitaller Order of St John of Jerusalem, of Rhodes, and of Malta, which by that time had its headquarters in Malta, and on 3 March 1541 was conferred with the ancientry of Torphichen (and later succeeded to the preceptorship in 1547.
 The Commander or Prior of the Knights in Scotland was the Preceptor of Torphichen, at that time, Sir Walter Lindsay.
 Lindsay recommended Sandilands to the Grand Master of the Knights as a potential candidate to succeed him.
 Sandilands spent the next several years at the headquarters of the Knights at Malta, and validated Lindsay's recommendation.
 In 1541 he received from the Grand Master the ancianitas (right of expectancy) to the Preceptory and, following the death of Sir Walter Lindsay, succeeded him as Preceptor, authorized by a bull of 2 April 1547.
 He was invested with both the spirituality and temporality attendant to the position in June 1550.

 Despite the religious turmoil of the time, the Knights Hospitaller had managed to retain possession of their benefices in Scotland.
 In 1560, Sandilands was sent to France by the Parliament of Scotland to present the proposed Treaty of Edinburgh to Mary, Queen of Scots, and obtain her acquiescence in termination of the alliance between France and Scotland.
 His mission was a failure.

 On 24 January 1563, Sandilands appeared before Mary, Queen of Scots, at the behest of the Grand Preceptory, to surrender the lands and possessions of the Order, together with the title of Lord St. John, which he had held as Preceptor.
 The Queen accepted them and, showing her high regard for him, returned to him at a bargain price the lands of Torphichen, and conferred upon him the title of Lord Torphichen.